Log-Sistemas/nuget-discord-messenger/README.md

 ﻿# Discord messenger

-This is a wrapper for sending discord message with webhook.
+This is a C# wrapper for sending discord message with webhook.

+I was build with dotnet 6.0.

-Some benefits
+### Some benefits

 - Faster to use then [discord.net](https://github.com/discord-net/Discord.Net/tree/dev/samples/WebhookClient) (he is used under the hood)
 - Pre-configured customizations to make message more elegant
 - Exception handling when sending message with fallback webhook url

 ## Usage